AretasSensorNetworks/APIExamples/python/ml_ai/aretas-probability-service/README.md

 5) Setting up an anomaly monitor
 6) Subscribing to the anomaly service websocket

+The two examples so far:

+### aretas-probability-service-test-histogram

+This example connects to the API and profiles a group of sensors to determine the probability distribution of the sensor data.
+A Histogram is returned from the API that can be used to determine the probability of a new sensor reading.
+In this way, we can perform anomaly detection based on the quantile of the returned probability.

+### aretas-probability-service-test-probability

+This example demonstrates how we can send a list of X values (sensor data readings) to the API and get back a similarly dimensioned array of probabilities for the X values.

+Further:
 ## Univariate

 The univariate API endpoint allows you to: